CPR Training UK: Essential Skills for Life-Saving Moments

 1. Assess responsiveness and initiate emergency services by calling 999 (if alone, perform CPR for one minute before making the call).

-2. Administer compressions with two fingers at the centre of the chest, pressing down a third of the depth of their chest, and at a rate of at least two compressions per second.
+2. Administer compressions with two fingers at the centre of the chest, pressing down a third of the depth of the chest, and at a rate of at least two compressions per second.

 3. For rescue breathing, cover the infant's mouth and nose with your mouth and provide five initial ventilations, with each lasting for 1 second and allowing visible chest rise.